cancel

 The purpose of this article is to deliver any expected updates to our MCU errata sheets prior to actual documentation releases.
 We wish to be transparent with our updates and provide them as fast as possible, to assist you in your design process.

-This article is updated on a monthly basis.
+This article is updated on a quarterly basis.
 Once these preliminary updates are manifested in the errata sheets, this article is refreshed with new information.

 Moving forward, we are also working on providing errata sheet releases on a more frequent basis.